 Sitter associated with 14 portraits

 The son of James I's favourite, Buckingham fought for the royalist side during the Civil War and was exiled, but he later returned to England and married the daughter of the parliamentarian General Fairfax, in the hope of regaining his lands.
 At the Restoration he was favoured by Charles II, helped to engineer the downfall of Clarendon and became a member of the Cabal.
-Famous for his intrigues and immorality, he seduced the Countess of Shrewsbury and killed her husband in a duel in 1668.
+Famous for his intrigues and immorality, he seduced the Countess of Shrewsbury and fought her husband in a duel in 1668.
 Described as 'one of the worst men alive', he was eventually dismissed from office in 1674.
 He wrote a number of witty satirical comedies.

-by James Macardell, after Sir Anthony Van Dyck
+by James Macardell, after Sir Anthony van Dyck

 mezzotint, 1752 (1635)